shushtain/farba.nvim/README.md

 ## Issues

-- The theme is fresh, and some highlights may not be set in a smart way.
+The theme is fresh, and some highlights may not be set in a smart way.
 Expect future changes with stable overall vibe.

 - There is no transparency for now.
 Have never used it to care to learn to implement it, but we could.
 - Plugin support, for now, often relies on sensible fallbacks.

 ### Floating windows

 - Since many plugins treat floating windows differently, it is almost impossible to define a universal rule.
-- Since you are more likely to see documentation floats, and, by default, they don't have a border, they are given a separate, lighter background.
+- Since you are more likely to see documentation floats, and, by default, they don't have a border, floats are given a separate, lighter background.
 - Plugins like Telescope and Which-key come with borders for some modes that looks better with no background change.
 These are adjusted.

 ### Light mode